rbone/phactory/README.md

 ## What it doesn't do

 Phactory doesn't know about your database, it doesn't know about your domain model.
-This is by design, there's simply too many different ORM's out there, including many custom ones.
+This is by design, there's simply too many different ORM's out there to provide support for.
 However, you can easily implement support for your own ORM of choice, see the wiki documentation on builders for more information.

+Why do it this way?
+Simple because I wanted Phactory to return real objects, not database rows.

 ## Status